Your Marketing Stack Is a System. Are You Treating It Like One?

 Systems don't come with edges.
 You have to draw them — and the question you're trying to answer should determine where.

-System Traps (and How to Escape Them)
+System Traps: How to Recognize and Escape Them

 Policy Resistance